 Find the relevant Data Archive Centre to deposit the data

-Use the list below to find the right place for your data.
+Use the list below to find your datatype, and thus the right place for your data.
 It is important that the data are found the right home.
-More information on the MEDIN Data Archive Centres.
+Find more information about the MEDIN Data Archive Centres.
+If you are unsure of the appropriate Data Archive Centre for your data submission or if your dataset covers data submission to multiple DACs (multidisciplinary dataset), please email firstname.lastname@example.org for some advice.

 The British Oceanographic Data Centre (BODC) has been accredited as MEDIN Data Archive Centre for water column oceanographic data.